DrTimothyAldenDavis/SuiteSparse/CHOLMOD/README.txt

 slightly modified from the original METIS 5.1.0 to incorporate it into SuiteSparse.

-If you do not wish to use METIS, you must edit SuiteSparse_config and change the line:
+If you do not wish to use METIS, compile with -DNPARTITION.

-    CHOLMOD_CONFIG =

-to

-    CHOLMOD_CONFIG = -DNPARTITION

 For use in MATLAB (on any system, including Windows):  start MATLAB, cd to the CHOLMOD/MATLAB directory, and type cholmod_make in the MATLAB